carpentries-incubator/hpc-intro/_episodes/16-resources.md

 ## Measuring the statistics of currently running tasks

-One very useful feature of SLURM is the ability to SSH to a node where a job is running and check how it's doing.
+Typically, clusters allow users to SSH directly into worker nodes from the head node.
+This is useful to check on a running job and see how it's doing.
 To do this, check where a job is running with `squeue`, then run `ssh nodename`.

 However, we can also check on stuff running on the login node right now the same way (so it's not necessary to `ssh` to a node for this example).